-Tonight, I’m on top of the world with my husband, holding hands as if we are thirty-two and new in love.
+This evening, I’m on top of the world with my husband, holding hands as if we were thirty-three and newly in love.
 It’s as if we’ve travelled back in time, except for our wrinkled skin which remains evergreen on the inside.
-The city lights hypnotise me in its darkness and romantic dreams; we are wrapped in gold by the Eiffel Tower and it feels like magic; the kind of magic when acrobats dance with ceilings and ribbons.
+The city lights hypnotise me in their darkness and romantic dreams; we are wrapped in gold by the Eiffel Tower and it feels magical, the kind of magic in which acrobats dance with ceilings and ribbons.

 I could stay here for hours, embracing the moment and listening to music.
-Ah the music, I love listening to it speak.
-River Flows starts playing, and it transforms me into a piano.
-The wind flies through my thoughts and I am now holding the remembrance of my second heart-- my gut, over my head.
+Ah, the music.
+I love listening to it speak.
+‘River Flows’ starts playing, and it transforms me into a piano.
+The wind flies through my thoughts and I am now holding the remembrance of my second heart, my gut, over my head.

-I was brave, you know, not waiting for someone to perform with, I was taking the risk of the neighbours hearing me scream the silent voice that lived inside of me for too long.
+I was brave, you know, not waiting for someone to perform with, I was taking the risk of the neighbours hearing me scream the silent voice that had lived inside of me for too long.
 And gosh, I began to feel better.
 But then there was this guy who was a little older than me, whom I met at the fish market on a Sunday.
-He was quite a man, but his attitude quickly grew into a boy after our first kiss.
+He was quite a man, but his attitude quickly grew into a boy’s after our first kiss.
 It felt as if I was in love for the first time, his blue eyes were magnetic, but then he disappeared after three dates at the drive-in.
-I cried for a few nights until his essence fell on me and knocked my love glasses, and then I knew the distance was good for me so, I joined my friends for an evening at Greenwich Park.
-They brought their guitars, and we danced among the veteran trees in our light blue, straight cut jeans and hippie tops while they sang Beatles songs.
-And finally, there was the light, the summer sunset, appearing over my rainy cheeks.
+I cried for a few nights until his essence fell on me and knocked my love glasses, and then I knew the distance was good for me, so I joined my friends for an evening at Greenwich Park.
+They brought their guitars, and we danced among the veteran trees in our light blue, straight cut jeans and hippie tops while they sang The Beatles songs.
+And, finally, there was the light, the summer sunset, appearing over my rainy cheeks.

-I suddenly bring myself back to Paris as “It’s My Life” by Bon Jovi starts to play.
+I suddenly bring myself back to Paris as ‘It’s My Life’ by Bon Jovi starts to play.
 It’s been quite a ride since we were here last.
 It’s a beautiful evening.
 My husband puts his arm around me, and a younger couple next to us tells us how cute we are, us elderly people looking so in love after many years of shipwreck, perseverance, blossoming gardens and true love.
-They looked cute too, these two, who kept on debating about where to go for a drink next.
+They looked cute, too, these two, who kept on debating about where to go next for a drink.

-Here I sit in this quiet cafe by the river, admiring the view and taking in the music, now yearning to go home to play River Flows with the note sheets inked in the sound of my memory…
+Here I sit in this quiet cafe by the river, admiring the view and taking in the music, now yearning to go home to play ‘River Flows’ with the note sheets inked in the sound of my memory.

 Inspired by River Flows by Yiruma, Hey Jude by The Beatles, It’s my life by Bon Jovi, Thinking Out Loud by Ed Sheeran, and Remember When by Alan Jackson.